monirul-molla-cts/hello-angular-exp1/README.md

-# HelloAngular-Basic Components and Data Binding
+#Basic Components and Angular Data Bindings

 Used "hello-angular" project as a base, and implimented angular data binding features on top of that.